A downloadable tool

 Before using this tool you will need the following:

-• A working C2N Tape Deck (or you can use VICE/CCS64 or Ultimate Capture Save to Tape)
+• A working C2N Tape Deck (or you can use VICE/CCS64/Denise or Ultimate Capture Save to Tape)

 Credits: